 By linking other blog posts or relevant pages of your website to your article, you’re offering added value to your readers.

-As you can see, there are several ways to approach linking.
+There are several ways to approach linking.
 You can link a page through a word, a phrase, or a whole sentence.

 Also—keeping it simple is the way to go.
 Too many links can look spammy and your article might lose its authority.
 Offer your readers high-quality content in the right place, and at the right time.

-8. Fill out the metadata
+8. How to fill out the metadata

 The previous 7 steps are the backbone of every blog post structure.
 This additional +1 step is often overlooked, but can play a major role in your post’s success, especially with regard to organic traffic.
 We’re talking about the metadata.